Allisand History, Family Crest & Coats of Arms

 Early History of the Allisand family

-Another 83 words (6 lines of text) covering the years 1296 and 1314 are included under the topic Early Allisand History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Allisand research.
+Another 42 words (3 lines of text) covering the years 1296 and 1314 are included under the topic Early Allisand History in all our PDF Extended History products and printed products wherever possible.

 Allisand Spelling Variations